 The electromagnetic field is composed of degrees of freedom characterized by a uniform energy spectrum, as represented in Fig. ToDo.
-In contrast, with full generality, in quantum optics we call matter to any system that interacts with the electromagnetic field, and is composed by degrees of freedom characterized by a non-uniform energy spectrum, which interact with the electromagnetic field.
-In order to fix ideas, we will focus here on simple atoms, but more complicated systems such as molecules, confined electrons, or even solid-state systems can be approached with similar tools as the ones we will learn here.
+In contrast, with full generality, in quantum optics we call matter to any system that interacts with the electromagnetic field and is composed by degrees of freedom characterized by a non-uniform energy spectrum.
+In order to fix ideas, we will focus here on simple atoms, but more complicated systems such as molecules, confined electrons, or even solid-state systems can be approached with tools similar to the ones we will learn here.